SMU-CATCO/URVAvis/README.md

 ## Current Version: 0.1.0
 ### Version 0.1.0 Notes
+* Initial version of GUI

+## Hardware/OS Requirements
-* Initial version of GUI.
-Currently compatible only with macOS devices with the osx-arm64 platform (i.e., Apple Silicon).
+* MacOS device with the osx-arm64 platform (i.e., Apple Silicon).
+Cross-compatibility with other platforms will be included in future versions of URVAvis.

 ## Software Requirements
 * Python >= 3.12.3